Cadillac Place

-Cadillac Place, formerly the General Motors Building, is a landmark high-rise office complex located at 3044 West Grand Boulevard in the New Center area of Detroit, Michigan.
-It was renamed for the French founder of Detroit, Antoine Laumet de La Mothe, sieur de Cadillac.
+Cadillac Place, formerly the General Motors Building, is a landmark high-rise office complex located at 3044 West Grand Boulevard (between Cass and Second Streets), in the New Center area of Detroit, Michigan, United States.
+It was renamed for the Royal French founder of the earlier French / British settlements of the Fort Detroit and subsequent City of Detroit, by Antoine Laumet de La Mothe, sieur de Cadillac (1658–1730).
 It is a National Historic Landmark in Michigan, listed in 1985.

 History

 General Motors Building

-After much pressure by the General Motors Board of Directors, William C. Durant agreed in 1919 to construct a permanent headquarters in Detroit for the company he formed in 1908.
-The corporation purchased the block between Cass and Second on West Grand Boulevard and removed the 48 structures from the site to begin work.
+After much pressure by the General Motors Corporation Board of Directors, William C. Durant (1861–1947), agreed in 1919 to construct a permanent headquarters in Detroit for the company he formed a decade earlier in 1908.
+The corporation then purchased the block between Cass and Second Streets, facing on West Grand Boulevard and removed the earlier 48 smaller longtime structures from the site to begin work.
+Albert Kahn (1869–1942), was hired as architect to design the huge massive multi-winged structure, then one of the largest office buildings in the United States.

-Groundbreaking was held June 2, 1919 and the Cass Avenue wing was ready for occupancy in November 1920 while the remainder of the building was under construction.
-The building was originally named for Durant, but an internal power struggle led to his ouster in 1921 and the structure was renamed the General Motors Building.
-However, the initial "D" had already been carved above the main entrance and in several other places on the building where they remain today.
+Groundbreaking was held June 2, 1919, and the Cass Avenue wing was ready for occupancy in November 1920 while the remainder of the building was under construction.
+The building was originally to be named for Durant, but an internal power struggle led to his ouster two years later in 1921 and the structure was then renamed the General Motors Building.
+However, the initial "D" had already been carved above the main entrance and in several other places on the building where they remain visible today.